Who Treats Primary Immunodeficiency? Finding Specialists and Doctors

 A great place to start is by asking your primary care provider for a referral.
 Your doctor may know an immunologist in your area that they can recommend.
 You can also ask family and friends if they know of anyone.

 Asking your primary care doctor for a referral may also be necessary.
 For example, some immunology providers may only allow you to schedule an appointment if they’ve received a referral from your doctor.
-In some cases, insurance providers want to see a referral from your primary care doctor before covering specialist fees.

 Contact Major Medical Centers